 7. Consider the learning process itself as part of assessment

 Many studies such as those by Robert Slavin at Johns Hopkins have considered how cooperative learning helps children develop social and interpersonal skills.
 Experts have argued that the social and psychological effects on self-esteem and personal development are just as important as the learning itself.

 In terms of assessment, it may be beneficial to grade students on the quality of discussion, student engagement, and adherence to group norms.
 Praise younger groups for the following (for digital collaborative learning, for example) standards.
 This type of learning is a process and needs explicit instruction in beginning stages.
 Assessing the process itself provides motivation for students to learn how to behave in groups.
 It shows students that you value meaningful group interactions and adhering to norms.

 8. Consider using different strategies, like the Jigsaw technique.

 The jigsaw strategy is said to improve social interactions in learning and support diversity.
 The workplace is often like a jigsaw.
 It involves separating an assignment into subtasks, where individuals research their assigned area.
 Students with the same topic from different groups might meet together to discuss ideas between groups.

-This type of collaboration allows students to become “experts” in their assigned topic.
+This type of collaboration allows students to become ‘experts’ in their assigned topic.
 Students then return to their primary group to educate others.
-There are other strategies discussed here by the University of Iowa, such as using clusters, buzz groups, round robin, leaning cells, or fish bowl discussions.
+Strategies here include using clusters, buzz groups, round-robin, leaning cells, or fishbowl discussions.